 It is the preferred grip for golf instructors and is used by up to 68.5 percent of professional golfers as it provides the golfer the best feedback during the stroke.

-The name is a result of the leading index finger resting on top of the trailing little finger.
-This differs from the normal overlap grip where the trailing little finger rests on top of the leading index finger.
+The name stems from the leading index finger resting on top of the trailing little finger.
+This differs from the overlap grip where the trailing little finger rests on top of the leading index finger.

 Cross-Handed Putting Grip

 The Cross-Handed putting grip (aka, left-hand low grip) is the opposite of the conventional reverse overlap putting grip.
 Your leading hand is now lower on the grip than your trailing hand.